DartFrog3/Radial_AutonomousRendezvousTransformer/README.md

 ## 4  Repository Contains:

 This repo contains the src folder with the radial_swap function to hot-swap the dense GPT-2 attention blocks and the modified training and evaluation scripts to fine-tune and evaluate the Radial ART model.
-The repo also contains the full Raial ART pipeline within a rough colab script.
+The repo also contains the full Radial ART pipeline within a rough colab script.

 ---